 Time is the first trade.
 A full head can take longer than tape or weft.
 Removal is bond-by-bond.
 It takes acetone-free removers and patient technique.
 Heat is part of the system, so U need temperature control.
 Very fragile hair or active shedding is not ideal.
 In those cases, consider a lower-tension method or delay until the scalp improves.

-| Factor | K Tip score | Notes |
+| Client Type | K Tip Fit | Salon Note |

 |---|---|---|

-Do K Tip extensions damage hair?
+Do K Tip Extensions Damage Hair?

 The real risk sources